How to get the current date and time in local and UTC in Rust example

 cargo new dateapp

-Next, Change the directory to dateapp
+Next, change the directory to dateapp:

 cd dateapp

-Add the Chrono dependency in cargo.toml file
+Add the Chrono dependency in the cargo.toml file.

 [dependencies]